flutter/website/src/docs/resources/platform-adaptations.md

 ## Haptic feedback

 The Material and Cupertino packages automatically trigger the platform appropriate haptic feedback in certain scenarios.

+For instance,
-For instance, a word selection via text field long-press triggers a 'buzz' vibrate on Android and not on iOS.
+a word selection via text field long-press triggers a 'buzz' vibrate on Android and not on iOS.

 Scrolling through picker items on iOS triggers a 'light impact' knock and no feedback on Android.

 ## Text editing

 Flutter also makes the below adaptations while editing the content of text fields to match the current platform.

 ### Keyboard gesture navigation

+On **Android**,
-On **Android**, horizontal swipes can be made on the soft keyboard's spacebar to move the cursor in Material and Cupertino text fields.
+horizontal swipes can be made on the soft keyboard's spacebar to move the cursor in Material and Cupertino text fields.

-On **iOS** devices with 3D Touch capabilities, a force-press-drag gesture, could be made on the soft keyboard to move the cursor in 2D via a floating cursor.
+On **iOS** devices with 3D Touch capabilities, a force-press-drag gesture could be made on the soft keyboard to move the cursor in 2D via a floating cursor.
 This works on both Material and Cupertino text fields.

 <div class="container">
   <div class="row">